roo-oliv/parameters-validation/README.md

 ## Custom validations

-Creating your own validations is as easy as decorating the validation function with `@parameter_validation`:
+Creating your own validation is as easy as decorating the validation function with `@parameter_validation`:

 ```python